bunkerity/bunkerweb/docs/quickstart_guide.md

 ### Docker

-When using Docker, the recommended way is to create a network so bunkerized-nginx can communicate with the PHP-FPM instance using its container name :
+When using Docker, the recommended way is to create a network so bunkerized-nginx can communicate with the PHP-FPM instance using the container name :
 ```shell
 $ docker network create services-net
 $ docker run -d \